Suncor earnings rebound

 Suncor’s downstream businesses, which include refineries and retail operations, took a big hit in 2020 as a result of the drop in demand for jet fuel, gasoline, and diesel fuel.
 The airline industry is slowly expected to ramp up capacity through the back half of 2021.
 At the same time, commuters will start returning to offices.
 This should drive better results in these operations heading into 2022.
 Suncor is targeting refinery utilization of 90-96% this year.

-That being said, there are risks the oil market could reverse course.
+That said, there are risks that the oil market could reverse course.
 OPEC+ might decide to open up the taps again to take advantage of higher prices and rising demand.
 Ongoing pandemic surges in India and other countries could delay the expected in the oil market by several months.